vtcs5204/23f/labs.md

 Refer to OSTEP, Chapter 44: "Flash-based SSDs" for a nice summary of how block-based and hybrid mappings work.
-Aslo refer to the cited papers to better understand the detail design choices you need to makes.
+Aslo refer to the cited papers to better understand the detailed design choices you need to make.

-You need to implement the two mapping schemes and perform benchmarks to validate the correctness and measure their performance by comparing to FEMU's baseline page-mapping scheme.
+You need to implement the two mapping schemes and perform benchmarks to validate the correctness and measure their performance by comparing them to FEMU's baseline page-mapping scheme.

-Rules:
+**Rules:**

-- Configure FEMU SSDs, with total a raw flash capacity of 64GB with 8 channels, 4 chips/channel, 400us read latency, 3ms write latency and 10ms erase
+- Configure FEMU SSD with total raw flash capacity of 64GB with 8 channels, 4 chips/channel, 400us read latency, 3ms write latency and 10ms erase
     latency.
 - You only need to change ``hw/femu/bbssd/ftl.[ch]`` to implement the block- and hybrid- mappings.
 In your submission, please only commit your updated ``ftl.[ch]``.
-Of course, feel free to hack all the FEMU files you think necessary for debugging but just don't submit them.
+Of course, feel free to hack all the FEMU files you think necessary for debugging, but just don't submit them.
 - In ``ftl.h``, you should have a MACRO ``FTL_MAPPING_TBL_MODE`` to switch among the three mapping schemes:
   - `0` for FEMU's baseline page-level mapping
   - `1` for your new block-based mapping
   - `2` for your new hybrid mapping
 - Evaluations: You will need to analyze and benchmark the performance of the three mapping policies.
-Don't trigger GC for mapping experiments.
+Don't trigger GC for the experiments.
 Particularly, answer the following questions:
   - Again, don't trigger GC (by controller the amount of data you write), and directly read/write from/to the emulated NVMe interface.
   - What is the space overhead of your block- and hybrid- mappings?
-Answer it in the format of "10MB (0.1%)".
+Answer it in a format, e.g., "page-mapping: 10MB (0.1%)", where 10MB is the total DRAM space consumed by your in-DRAM mapping table, 0.1% is the space overhead compared to the raw SSD capacity.
   - Measure block-mapping performance using FIO:
-    - Exp 1: Issue 100K sequential **overwrite** requests, ``psync``, ``numjobs=1``,
+    - **Exp 1:** Issue 100K sequential **overwrite** requests, ``psync``,
-      ``bs`` should equal to ``flash block size``, report median latency and IOPS.
+      ``numjobs=1``, ``bs`` should equal to ``flash block size``, report median latency and IOPS.
     - Exp 2: Use ``bs=4K``, redo the above experiment
     - Analyze and **explain** the latency difference between the two experiments.
   - Measure hybrid-mapping performance
     - the same experimental setups as block-mapping testings.